bowenl-math/bowenl-math.github.io/index.md

 ## Welcome to my homepage!

 ### About me
-Hello, I'm Bowen Liu, just a lover of mathmatics(smile).
-I am quite interested in exploring relations between things seem to be unrelated, especially in aspects of topology and geometry, with an algebraic approach.
+Hello, I'm Bowen Liu.
+Now I'm a Phd student in Mathematics Department of Tsinghua University, under the supervision of [chenglong yu](https://chenglongyu.github.io/).
+Nowadays I'm quite interested in the intersection of complex differential geometry and complex algebraic geometry.

 ### Seminars